-Learn how to make the best homemade pita bread with just 5 simple ingredients.
-This easy pita bread recipe tastes authentic and is perfectly soft and crispy.
+Learn how to make the best pita bread recipe in the oven or on the stovetop with just 5 simple ingredients.
+This homemade pita recipe tastes authentic and is soft and puffy with the perfect pocket inside!

 There’s something about homemade bread that just can’t be beat.
 It’s super fresh and tastes absolutely delicious.
-This homemade pita bread is a favorite, as well as breadsticks, pizza dough, french bread, bread bowls and my famous white bread recipe.
+This homemade pita bread is a favorite, as well as our naan bread, breadsticks, french bread and rosemary focaccia.

-This pita bread recipe can be made 2 ways – in the oven or on the stove.
+This recipe can be made 2 ways – in the oven or on the stove.
 I’ve found cooking it on the stove is easier, however it results in a more chewy pita bread.
-If you want a true authentic pita bread, I recommend cooking in the oven and lightly misting the dough with water just before it goes in.
+If you want a true authentic pita, I recommend cooking in the oven and lightly misting the dough with water just before it goes in.
 This will help the dough puff up and become crispy, light and airy.

 What I love about this recipe is that it only takes 5 ingredients to make!
 If you’ve never worked with yeast before, don’t be intimidated.
-It’s super simple and straight forward.
+It’s super simple and straightforward to proof the yeast.
 I typically use active dry yeast in most of my bread recipes, so I just buy a big jar so that I always have it on hand.

 - Active dry yeast